What is Intravenous Therapy?

 High Dose I.V.
 Vitamin C

-Studies performed by Dr. Hugh Riordan at the University of Kansas School of Medicine and Dr. Mark Levine at the National Institutes of Health (NIH) have shown that high doses of vitamin C administered intravenously can kill cancer cells.
+Studies performed by performed by Dr. Hugh Riordan at the Bio-Communication Research Institute, a division of the Riordan Clinic have shown that high doses of vitamin C administered intravenously can kill cancer cells.
 We provide IV vitamin C therapy as an add-on to standard cancer therapies to help our patients.
 High dose vitamin C is well tolerated and largely free of side effects since healthy cells in the body are unaffected, while cancer cells are specifically targeted and destroyed..
 Studies performed by Dr. Mark Levine at the National Institutes of Health (NIH) has shown that high dose IV Vitamin C therapy can specifically target and destroy cancer cells while leaving healthy cells in the body unharmed.

 Riordan NH, Riordan HD, Meng X, Li Y, Jackson JA.
 Intravenous ascorbate as a tumor cytotoxic chemotherapeutic agent.
 Med Hypotheses 1 995; 44: 207-2 13.